WeGoingProbyn/aether/README.md

-        ├── field/             # Scalar and field data structures ├── maths/             # Math utilities and primitives ├── solver/            # PDE solvers and time-stepping logic ├── tests/             # Sanity and correctness tests
+        ├── field/             # Scalar and field data structures ├── maths/             # Math utilities and primitives ├── solver/            # PDE solvers and time-stepping logic └── tests/             # Sanity and correctness tests └── docs/
+        └── domain.pdf         # How does continuum abstract across domains
 ```

 The `continuum` module contains **no Bevy dependencies** and is intended to be